 The essential ingredients of "C" Formula and "Y" Formula – CESSIAC(R) and YUCCALIVE(R) – include sheep sorrel, burdock root, schidigera yucca and fennel.
 The results of this group of observations, conducted in China, showed that the combined use of "C" Formula and "Y" Formula had confirmed therapeutic effect on the treatment and prevention of tumors.
 They could improve the immunologic function of the body and the overall health of the patient.
 The herbs had no obvious toxic side-effects.
 Information and study details can be found at the home page for Focus On Health.

 Of the 39 cases in this study, 23 were tumor patients and 16 were secondary immunologic deficiency patients.
 Among the tumor patients, three died of advanced metastatic carcinoma since they were already at a critical stage when starting the treatment.
 There was one case of complete remission, 6 cases of partial remission and 13 cases of moderate remission and stabilized development.
 The total remission rate was 30.4%.
 The rate of moderate remission and stabilized development was 56.5% and the death rate 13%.
-Of the 16 secondary immunologic deficiency cases, 5 were notably benefitted, 8 were moderately benefitted, and three did not benefit.
+Of the 16 secondary immunologic deficiency cases, 5 were notably benefited, 8 were moderately benefited, and three did not benefit.

 Notably, there were no toxic side-reactions as seen with other anticancer drugs, such as arrest of bone marrow, digestive tract reactions and baldness.
 On the contrary, all patients in the study group had improvements in spirit, appetite, digestive function, physical strength and immunologic function of the body.
 The herbs were also shown to be effective on hepatitis B, allergic rhinitis, pulmonary tuberculosis and coronary heart disease.
 Therefore, the herbal combination was considered to be better than other antitumor drugs.